ChainAgnostic/CAIPs/CAIPs/caip-282.md

 const wallets = {};

-// Blockchain Library starts listening on init window.addEventListener("caip282:announceWallet", (event) => {
+// Blockchain Library starts listening on init window.addEventListener("message", (event) => {
+  if (event.data.method === 'wallet_announce') {
-  // when an announce message was received then the library can index it by uuid wallets[event.data.uuid] = event.data;
+    // when an announce message was received then the library can index it by uuid wallets[event.data.params.uuid] = event.data.params }
 });

-// Blockchain Library publishes on init window.postMessage("message", {
+// Blockchain Library publishes on init window.postMessage({
-  event: "caip282:promptWallet",
+  id: 1,
+  jsonrpc: "2.0"
+  method: "wallet_prompt",
-  data: {
+  params: {
+    // optionally the Blockchain Library can prompt wallets to announce matching only the chains
+    chains: []  // optional
     //  if the Blockchain Library supports CAIP-275 then it can include a name
     authName: "", // optional
   },